MainShayne233/mainshayne233.github.io/aboutme.md

 subtitle: Pleased to meet you
 ---

-Hello!
-My name is Shayne Tremblay.

-I consider myself a programmer, technologist, and someone trying to be a good citizen.
+My name is Shayne Tremblay, and I think of myself as a programmer, technologist, and someone trying to be a good citizen.

 I want to live in a world where software does more good than harm.